-Cost of Owning a Australian Cattle Dog: Budget Guide
+Cost of Owning an Australian Cattle Dog

 Purchase/Adoption Cost

 Breed-Specific Health Profile: Research identifies hip dysplasia, progressive retinal atrophy, deafness as conditions with higher prevalence in Australian Cattle Dogs.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Australian Cattle Dog's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Australian Cattle Dog.

 First-Year Expenses

 While each animal has its own personality, breed-level data helps establish realistic expectations.
-Australian Cattle Dogs with high energy levels need consistent outlets for their drive and enthusiasm.
+If you own Australian Cattle Dog, plan on steady daily outlets for their energy; the breed's drive is real, and the alternatives to channeling it are worse.

 Annual Costs

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Australian Cattle Dogs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to hip dysplasia and progressive retinal atrophy.
+Practical Australian Cattle Dogs care is shaped by three things: medium size, moderate shedding, and a known predisposition to hip dysplasia and progressive retinal atrophy.

 Medical Expenses